Colonial-Dev/VEX-21417B/v5_bible/02_Setup.md

 4. The final prompt will ask which PROS version you want to use; just hit <kbd>ENTER</kbd> again to select `latest`.

 PROS will take a moment to download some files and create the project.
 You will probably get a security prompt asking `Do you trust the authors of the files in this folder?` - just choose `Yes, I trust the authors` to enable full access.

+Finally, you'll want to enable VSCode's autosave feature.
+Open the settings with <kbd>CTRL</kbd>+<kbd>,</kbd> and search for `autosave`, then set it to `afterDelay`.
+This will make sure any new changes are saved so the C++ compiler can pick up on them - trust me, it can be quite frustrating to wonder why your new code isn't working only to realize you merely didn't save the file.

 Tada!
 You're now ready to program with PROS!